ParkinsonLab/Architect/README.md

 ## Set-up

+### For using Architect on a single machine

+If you intend to run Architect on a laptop or computer, you may use our Docker image.
+For this, you only need to install Docker (using [this link](https://www.docker.com/products/docker-desktop)) and follow the following instructions.

+TODO.

+Keep in mind that running enzyme annotation tools (as part of Architect's first step) on a single machine will likely take hours, if not, days, partly because the tools will be run consecutively rather than in parallel.
+To deal with this, you may choose to limit the number of tools you wish to run, or run these tools separately (as outlined below).

+### For using Architect on a supercomputer/cluster

+TODO: details about how to download Architect, and running downloader_of_tools.py.

 In order to run Architect, please make sure that you have the following tools installed (in brackets the version is indicated).
 Installation of all enzyme annotation tools is recommended.

 * BLAST (v2.2.26)